B.C. Employer Training Grant

 The Employer Training Grant helps employers pay for training, which in turn helps employees experience increased job security or move into better jobs.

-Employers can apply as often as they need and may receive up to $10,000 per employee, with a maximum annual amount per employer of $300,000.
+Employers can apply as often as they need and receive 80% of the cost of training up to $10,000 per employee, with a maximum annual amount per employer of $300,000.

 Steps to Receiving a Grant